Coretta Scott King: Illness and death

-Coretta Scott King died on the late evening of January 30, 2006, at the rehabilitation center in Rosarito Beach, Mexico, in the Oasis Hospital where she was undergoing holistic therapy for her stroke and advanced-stage ovarian cancer.
+Coretta Scott King died in the late evening of January 30, 2006, at the rehabilitation center in Mexico, in the Oasis Hospital where she was undergoing holistic therapy for her stroke and advanced-stage ovarian cancer.
 The main cause of her death is believed to be respiratory failure due to complications from ovarian cancer.
 The clinic at which she died was called the Hospital Santa Mónica, but was licensed as Clínica Santo Tomás.
 After reports indicated that it was not legally licensed to "perform surgery, take X-rays, perform laboratory work or run an internal pharmacy, all of which it was doing", as well as reports of it being operated by highly controversial medical figure Kurt Donsbach, it was shut down by medical commissioner Dr. Francisco Versa.

 King's body was flown from Mexico to Atlanta on February 1, 2006.

-King's eight-hour funeral at the New Birth Missionary Baptist Church in Lithonia, Georgia was held on February 7, 2006.
+King's eight-hour funeral at New Birth Missionary Baptist Church in Lithonia, Georgia, was held on February 7.
 Bernice King delivered her eulogy.
-U.S. Presidents George W. Bush, Bill Clinton, George H. W. Bush and Jimmy Carter attended, as did their wives, with the exception of former First Lady Barbara Bush who had a previous engagement.
-The Ford family was absent due to the illness of President Ford (who himself died later that year).
+Presidents George W. Bush, Bill Clinton, George H. W. Bush and Jimmy Carter attended, as did their wives, with the exception of former First Lady Barbara Bush, who had a previous engagement.
+The Ford family was absent due to the illness of President Gerald Ford (who himself died later that year).
+Prominent Georgian civil rights leader Julian Bond, an outspoken supporter of the rights of gays and lesbians, boycotted the service on the grounds that the King children had chosen an anti-gay megachurch as the venue.
+This was in conflict with their mother's longstanding support for the rights of gay and lesbian people.
 Senator and future President Barack Obama, among other elected officials, attended the televised service.

-President Jimmy Carter and Rev. Joseph Lowery delivered funeral orations and were critical of the Iraq War and the wiretapping of the Kings.
+President Carter and Rev. Joseph Lowery delivered funeral orations and were critical of the Iraq War and the wiretapping of the Kings.

 King was temporarily laid in a grave on the grounds of the King Center until a permanent place next to her husband's remains could be built.
 She had expressed to family members and others that she wanted her remains to lie next to her husband's at the King Center.
 On November 20, 2006, the new sarcophagus containing the bodies of the Kings was unveiled in front of friends and family.
-The sarcophagus is the third resting place of Martin Luther King and the second of Coretta Scott King.
+The sarcophagus is the third resting place of Martin Luther King and the second of Coretta.